ehector/SLA/README.md

 # Citation

-If you use the SLA R package, please consider citing the relevant manuscript: Hector & Luo.
+If you use the SLA R package, please consider citing the relevant manuscript: Luo & Hector.

 # References